AckslD/vertex-minors/README.md

 # sage_classes
-Classes for graphs and isotropic systems in sage.
+New class for graphs in sage with additional features, such as local complementations and Pauli-measurements.